Gaia Sky

 Gaia Sky is an open-source astronomy visualisation desktop and VR program with versions for Windows, Linux and macOS.
 It is created and developed by Toni Sagristà Sellés in the framework of ESA's Gaia mission to create a billion-star multi-dimensional map of our Milky Way Galaxy, in the Gaia group of the Astronomisches Rechen-Institut (ZAH, Universität Heidelberg).
 Gaia Sky is a product of the outreach working group of the Gaia Data Processing and Analysis Consortium.
 The software is released under the Mozilla Public License.

 The inner workings of Gaia Sky are described in detail in the paper Gaia Sky: Navigating the Gaia Catalog.

 Gaia Sky offers many advanced features like the stereoscopic (3D), planetarium and panorama renderers.
-It also works with virtual reality headsets through SteamVR, is fully scriptable with Python and features game controller support that makes it possible to operate it even with a racing wheel.
+It also works with virtual reality headsets through OpenXR, is fully scriptable with Python and features game controller support that makes it possible to operate it even with a racing wheel.

 Gaia Sky is used by ESA to aid in the video production of Gaia Data Releases.
 A video made with Gaia Sky was also featured in the Astronomy Picture of the Day website.